 My Harvest Wild Rice Salad recipe is a delicious celebration of the season and a holiday potluck masterpiece.
 Have you been asked to bring a side?
 Go bold with a colorful healthy rice pilaf ~ this vibrant Thanksgiving side dish is naturally gluten free, vegetarian, and guaranteed to blow everybody away!

-My harvest wild rice salad is ideal for Thanksgiving, the ultimate potluck!
+My harvest wild rice salad is ideal for Thanksgiving (the ultimate potluck)

 I’m the perpetual Thanksgiving guest.
 I don’t know how it worked out this way, but I rarely host that particular holiday, and so it goes without saying that cooking up a massive turkey is not my thing.
 But I’ve more than made up for it with my enthusiasm for the sides!
 I have an absolute passion for holiday sides, and that goes for salads, breads, sauces, gravies, and classic casseroles.
 If you were seated next to me at Thanksgiving you’d notice I take the tiniest slice of turkey, and then proceed to inundate it with cranberry sauce, stuffing, beans, potatoes… whatever’s on offer that year, and by the time I’m finished there’s no sign of the turkey at all.
 Just the way I like it 🙂

-I start with a base mixture of wild and black rice, mixed with some of the dressing while still warm so it absorbs right in.
-Then I add my other ingredients in colorful strips.
 I dress the whole salad with a simple walnut oil and fig vinaigrette, but leave the tossing till I get to my destination, that way I can do a dramatic reveal of the composed dish.
-It stays fresh and perfectly totable in the Ello 9×13 baker.

-Harvest wild rice salad ingredient road map, from left to right ~
+harvest wild rice salad ingredient road map

-- red onion
+- red onion cut in slivers.

 - celery

-- red beets
+- red beets ~ roasted or pickled.

-- golden raisins
+- golden raisins ~ cranberries work well too.

-- black seedless grapes
+- grapes ~ seedless.

 - crumbled feta cheese